Skip to main content

 2. Inhibition of FoxO1 Simultaneously, the activated Akt phosphorylates and thereby inactivates the transcription factor FoxO1.
 FoxO1 normally acts as a brake on sebaceous gland activity by suppressing androgen receptor signaling and lipogenesis.
 Its inhibition by insulin/IGF-1 signaling effectively removes this brake, allowing for unchecked androgenic stimulation and oil production.

 Both of these downstream actions converge on the activation of mTORC1.
 An activated mTORC1 promotes sebocyte proliferation and further enhances lipogenesis, creating a powerful feed-forward loop that is highly conducive to the development of comedones.
-Therefore, does not simply add to the problem; it creates a cellular environment that is hyper-responsive to androgens, amplifying their effect on the sebaceous gland.
+Therefore, insulin resistance does not simply add to the problem; it creates a cellular environment that is hyper-responsive to androgens, amplifying their effect on the sebaceous gland.

 The mTORC1 pathway acts as a nutrient-sensing integrator, translating the metabolic signal of a high-glycemic diet into the cellular machinery of oil production and inflammation.